- NSG A613 Advanced Practice Informatics (2)*

 DNP Clinical Hours

-The DNP degree requires a minimum of 1000 supervised clinical hours.
+The DNP degree requires a minimum of post-baccalaureate 1,000 supervised clinical hours.
 Clinical hours include direct care hours and clinical scholarship hours.
-Post MS DNP students can count up to 700 direct care clinical hours from their MS program.
+Post MS DNP students can apply up to 700 direct care clinical hours from their MS program.
 The actual amount will be determined by the SON Graduate Council after a GAP analysis is done on the MS transcripts.

 Clinical scholarship hours are used for students to demonstrate mastery of the DNP Essentials.
 They may include scholarly activities, healthcare leadership skills, and professional development.
 These components are documented through written and clinical experiences in the development, implementation, and evaluation of the scholarly project.